Skip to content

 Should I exchange money before going to Thailand?

 Exchange a small amount (3,000-5,000 THB / $85-140) for your first taxi, SIM card, and meal.
-You will get a much better rate in Thailand than at your home airport.
-SuperRich and Vasu exchange booths in Bangkok offer rates within 0.5% of the interbank rate.
+You will usually get a better rate in Thailand than at your home airport.
+Compare the live buy rate at licensed booths before exchanging a larger amount because spreads change daily and by note denomination.

 Can I use credit cards everywhere in Thailand?